The general procedure can be divided into four stages: report, investigation, adjudication, and sanction.

 b.
 Upon the recommendation of the investigating officer, the Executive Board, after consideration of the case materials and investigating officer’s report, will determine by a majority if, in its judgment, it is appropriate to offer the student this expedited process and, if so, what an appropriate sanction may be.
 Such sanction will take into consideration the circumstances of the case as provided for by the Honor System's Sanctioning Guidelines.
 For the expedited case of a master's degree student, the Executive Board will include the graduate student Executive Board member.

 c.
 The recommendation of the Executive Board will be conveyed to the investigating officer who, in turn, will communicate the proposed sanction to the student in a face-to-face meeting, or by telephone conversation, or by email with replies.
 The investigating officer must inform the student that this sanction, if accepted, will be the Honor Council's recommendation, but that the Dean will make the final decision as to sanction.
 The investigating officer also will inform the student that if the student accepts the sanction, the professor of the course retains sole discretion over the student’s grade in the course.
 The date and time of the investigating officer's offer and the student's decision will be recorded.
+The Dean of the student's school will validate the final sanction.

 d.
 The student will have 24 hours to accept the offer and will provide in writing a brief statement both admitting responsibility for the offense and accepting the sanction proposed.
 If the student does not accept the offer within 24 hours, the offer is withdrawn, and presumed to have been declined.
 The student may rescind his or her acceptance up to 48 hours after the offer was made by the investigating officer.
 If the student rescinds his or her acceptance, the offer of an expedited process is withdrawn.
 Under special circumstances, the investigating officer may allow the student limited, additional time to make a decision.
 The granting of additional time shall be in writing.
 The date(s) and time(s) of the student’s communications with the investigating officer regarding the expedited sanctioning offer will be recorded.